opengisci/dsad/_posts/2025-01-07-git-markdown.md

 - `Clone`: Download a repository (yours or someone else's) to a local computer
 - `Fork`: Make a copy of a repository (yours or someone else's) in your own online GitHub account.
 This copy may maintain association with the original repository.
+- `Stage`: Designate changes in a file for inclusion in the next `commit`
 - `Commit`: Save a batch of changes to your repository, including a brief message and description
 - `Revert`: Undo one or more commits.
 - `Push`: Upload one or more commits from the local computer to the GitHub servers